limacat76/darkplaces-rs/README.md

 only work in Visual Studio 2017 and with the SDL code.

 If you want to play or modify xonotic or darkplaces this is not the best repository :).
+If you want to play with compatibility of other Quake implementations, well, I will try to see if I am able to do it ;).
+The plan is to have an 1:1 representation with data which is read or sent via the network, but there might be speed bumps.

-For eventual engine updates you'd better look at their download pages, since this version is based on a code freeze. :)
+For eventual engine Darkplaces/Xonotic updates and corrections you'd better look at the Xonotic download and git pages, since this is an hard fork based on a code freeze. :)

-The rust code will be on a different repository (To be defined).
+The rust code will be on a different repository and linked as a dll.
+(Honestly this plan has yet to be defined).

 [1] https://icculus.org/twilight/darkplaces/